cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   to a unique byte array `buf` of fixed length `Ne`.
 - DeserializeElement(buf): A member function of `GG` that maps a byte array `buf` to a group element `A`, or fails if the input is not a valid byte representation of an element.
+This function can raise a DeserializeError if deserialization fails or `A` is the identity element of the group; see {{input-validation}}.
 - SerializeScalar(s): A member function of `GG` that maps a scalar element `s` to a unique byte array `buf` of fixed length `Ns`.
 - DeserializeScalar(buf): A member function of `GG` that maps a byte array `buf` to a scalar `s`, or fails if the input is not a valid byte representation of a scalar.
+This function can raise a DeserializeError if deserialization fails; see {{input-validation}}.

 Two functions can be used for generating a (V)OPRF key pair (`skS`, `pkS`) where `skS` is a non-zero integer less than `p` and `pkS = ScalarBaseMult(skS)`: